How to Spend a Magical 3 Days in Seville (2024)

 Bonus: Sadly, at time of writing the Museo del Inquisicion was closed but I’m hopeful it’ll open its doors again

-Afternoon: Seville Cathedral and Giralda
+Afternoon – Cathedral and La Giralda

 📌 You can even book a virtual tour around the cathedral from the comfort of your own home!

-Did you know that flamenco comes from Andalucia?
-Although it is pretty much synonymous with Spain and Spanish culture it’s actually a dance/musical form that originated with the Roma, influenced by Morish tradition.
+Did you know that flamenco originates in Andalucia?
+Although it is pretty much synonymous with Spain and Spanish culture it’s actually a dance/musical form that originated with the Roma, influenced by Moorish tradition.
 There are over fifty different palos (styles) of flamenco dance.
 During the period of the Inquisition when Jews and Muslims were forced to convert or face expulsion or death, life was obviously extremely hard.
 During this time the musical cultures of Muslims, Jews and the Roma began to form the basics of flamenco.
 Many flamenco songs still reflect the spirit of desperation, struggle and pride of the people of this era.

 How to get to Seville and around Seville